John Mogg (British Army officer): Post war

-He was appointed General Officer Commanding Southern Command in 1968, General Officer Commanding, Army Strategic Command later that year and, finally, Adjutant-General to the Forces in 1970.
+Mogg was appointed General Officer Commanding Southern Command in 1968, General Officer Commanding, Army Strategic Command later that year and, finally, Adjutant-General to the Forces in 1970.
 He delivered the Kermit Roosevelt Lecture in April 1969 at Fort Leavenworth; an exchange programme with the US Army supported by the Kermit Roosevelt Fund.
 His lecture was suitably entitled; "Communication as a military art."
-He travelled extensively as Adjutant General, visiting British units overseas and reassuring Britain’s allies in the Middle East and elsewhere at the time of Britain's withdrawal from ‘East of Suez’; earning the sobriquet ‘Marco Polo” amongst his colleagues at the MOD.
+He travelled extensively as Adjutant General, visiting British units overseas and reassuring Britain's allies in the Middle East and elsewhere at the time of Britain's withdrawal from 'East of Suez'; earning the sobriquet "Marco Polo" amongst his colleagues at the MOD.